impepper/myPortfolio/_pages/about.md

 - Optimizing SEO/Data Tracking Schema collecting owned data for further analyzing
 - Create synergies between inside and outside websites in data synchronizations

-## Freelacing
+## Freelace
-*One to build and integrate digital systems for business innovations
+*One to build and integrate digital systems for business innovations.*

 - To build eCommerce website and desktop tools managing product data (external data sources)
 - To build mobile app and managing web consols